-This masala chai ice cream has all the warming chai flavours of ginger, cinnamon, cardamon and honey, to name just a few.
-Its just like a wonderful cup of aromatic spiced chai latte but in an ice cream!
+This masala chai ice cream has all the warming chai flavors of ginger, cinnamon, cardamom and honey, to name just a few.
+It's just like a wonderful cup of aromatic spiced chai latte but in an ice cream!

 What is masala chai?

 Masala chai or mixed spice tea is a type of tea made by brewing black tea, herbs and spices.
-It originated from the Indian sub continent and is now enjoyed around the world, often as a chai latte in western coffee shops.
+It originated from the Indian sub-continent and is now enjoyed around the world, often as a chai latte in western coffee shops.
 There are many, many different versions of marsala chai with their own unique mix of herbs and spices.
-This is my version but feel free to mix up the spices as you like with your own favourite blend.
+This is my version but feel free to mix up the spices as you like with your own favorite blend.

 I use whole spices where ever possible in this recipe.
-You can use ground spices instead if its what you have or you can't get whole spices.
-This may make the ice cream grainer but it will still taste delicious.
+You can use ground spices instead if it's what you have or you can't get whole spices.
+This may make the ice cream grainier but it will still taste delicious.

-Star anise: is a pretty star shaped spice.
-It has a liquorice like flavour similar to aniseed.
+Star anise: is a pretty star-shaped spice.
+It has a licorice-like flavor similar to aniseed.

-All spice: are small brown spice similar looking to black pepper corns.
+Allspice: is a small brown spice similar looking to black peppercorns.
 They have a similar taste to a blend of cinnamon, cloves and nutmeg.

 Cinnamon sticks: I used regular cinnamon sticks from the supermarket.
 If you can't get sticks you can use 1 teaspoon of ground cinnamon instead.

-Black pepper corns: is the whole spice of widely available ground black pepper.
-If you can't get whole pepper corns you can use 1/2 teaspoon ground black pepper.
+Black peppercorns: is the whole spice of widely available ground black pepper.
+If you can't get whole peppercorns you can use ½ teaspoon of ground black pepper.

 Cardamon pods: are small green pods popular in Indian food.
-Its important to crack open the pods first to help release their flavour.
-If you can't get whole cardamon pods you can use 1/2 teaspoon ground cardamon instead.
+It's important to crack open the pods first to help release their flavor.
+If you can't get whole cardamon pods you can use ½ teaspoon of ground cardamon instead.

-Whole cloves: are highly aromatic, small, nail shaped flower buds.
-You can use 1/2 teaspoon ground cloves if you can't get whole ones.
+Whole cloves: are highly aromatic, small, nail-shaped flower buds.
+You can use ½ teaspoon of ground cloves if you can't get whole ones.

 Black tea bags: I used regular black tea bags in this recipe.
-You could use different black tea such as a early grey or english breakfast.
-If you use herbal tea instead it would not have the same colour.
-You could even try using chai tea blend but I would still add the extra spices to give it better flavour.
+You could use different black tea such as earl grey or English breakfast.
+If you use herbal tea instead it would not have the same color.
+You could even try using chai tea blend but I would still add the extra spices to give it a better flavor.

-Honey: I used a mild flavoured honey here so as not compete with the spices.
+Honey: I used mild-flavored honey here so as not to compete with the spices.
 You could mix things up with different honey if you prefer.
-Where-ever possibly I try to buy local honey.
-You could substitute honey with 1/2 a tablespoon of glucose syrup if you prefer.
-It won't be as sweet or have the same flavour, but it will help with the texture and scoop-ability.
+Where-ever possible I try to buy local honey.
+You could substitute honey with ½ a tablespoon of glucose syrup if you prefer.
+It won't be as sweet or have the same flavor, but it will help with the texture and scoop-ability.

 Full cream milk: gotta be the full cream stuff, so around 3.5% fat.
 Anything less is going to make your ice cream icy.

-Sugar: regular castor sugar is fine for this recipe.
+Sugar: regular granulated sugar is fine for this recipe.
 You could also try brown sugar.
 I don't recommend icing/confectioners sugar, it won't be the same.
-I haven't tried this with sugar substitutes.

 How to make masala chai ice cream